 To ease usage to a wide range of people, phpMyAdmin is being translated into 72 languages and supports both LTR and RTL languages.

-phpMyAdmin is a seventeen-year-old project with a stable and flexible code base; you can find out more about the project and its history and the awards it earned.
+phpMyAdmin is a eighteen-year-old project with a stable and flexible code base; you can find out more about the project and its history and the awards it earned.
 When the project turned 15, we published a celebration page.

 The phpMyAdmin project is a member of Software Freedom Conservancy.
 SFC is a not-for-profit organization that helps promote, improve, develop, and defend Free, Libre, and Open Source Software (FLOSS) projects.